diegovalle/Homicide-MX-Drug-War/readme.md

 --------

 * From 2007 to 2008 there was a 65% increase in the homicide rate
 * While homicides have increased greatly, most of the increase has been concentrated in the states controlled by drug cartels.
-The overall homicide rate in Mexico is about half that of Brazil
+Though rising rapidly, the overall homicide rate in Mexico in 2008 was about half that of Brazil.
-* The homicide data is not very reliable and it fails Benford's law.
-There were 1,157 homicides missing from the official police records in the state of Chihuahua.
-If the police data is to be believed, there were less homicides in the whole state of Chihuahua than in Ciudad of Juarez (which is located in Chihuahua).
+* In Mexico there are two sources of homicide data, police records (SNSP) and the vital statistics system (INEGI).
+Not surprisingly for a corrupt country like Mexico, both series fail to follow Benford's law.
+A close look a the data reveals that:
+    * The police records in 2008 are missing more than a thousand homicides in Chihuahua!
+Just to give you some perspective, in Ciudad Juarez, Chihuahua's biggest city, there were more than [1,600 homicides](http://www.reuters.com/article/idUSN08340024), more than the 1,414 reported in the whole state according to police records.
+    * The [Acteal massacre](http://en.wikipedia.org/wiki/Acteal_massacre) of 45 Indians in Chiapas is missing from the vital statistics database.
+According to the INEGI there were only 2 deaths during December 1995 in the municipality of Chenalhó.
 * There’s evidence that sending the army to fight the drug cartels has increased the homicide rate.
 * Since the army took control of Ciudad Juarez it has become the most violent city in the world.
-* Based on execution rates I estimate the homicide rate for 2009 will be 15 (95% Conf.
-Int.
-13-17) and for 2010 19.8 (95% Conf.
-Int.
-15.8-23.8)
+* Based on execution rates I predict the homicide rate for 2009 will be 1X.X (95% CI 1X-1X) and for 2010 it will be XX

 The Story in Charts
 --------------------